 Start off by growing herbs on a small scale with a collection of pots on the windowsill or include them in your patio gardening ideas.

-Herbs take up much less time and space than vegetables, can be picked pretty constantly throughout the year, and and rarely need watering because so many of them thrive in hot, dry conditions.
+Herbs take up much less time and space than vegetables, can be picked pretty much constantly throughout the year, and rarely need watering because so many of them thrive in hot, dry conditions.

 Look at the space you have available and decide on the herbs you are most likely to use.
 If you have just a few pots on a sunny patio, your choice of herbs will differ from someone planning a larger herb garden.

 Some of the easiest herbs to grow include rosemary, thyme, sage, chives, and basil.
 Our guides on how to grow thyme and how to grow basil are a great place to start if you want to include two of the best culinary herbs around.

 How do I make an outdoor herb garden?

 If you have the space, do things on a larger scale with a separate herb garden, or by mixing in herbs with flowers and vegetables in the beds and garden borders.

 Try planting a good herb selection among herbaceous plants in a mixed border.
 Tall architectural herbs like fennel work well at the back, while thyme, chives, and parsley are best at the front of a border.
 Herbs like rosemary and bay can be clipped to add structure.

 If you want to create a separate herb garden, first draw up a plan.
 Remember herbs should always be planted near a garden path so they are easy to pick.
 You may like a natural design or something more formally laid out.
 Think about using small clipped box plants to create the structure if you want to go for a geometric design.